lgsilva-dev/silo/README.md

 # Silo Capacity Analysis and Forecast

 #### Context:
-This dataset simulates soybean storage dynamics in Palotina, Paraná, Brazil, over a five-year period, providing insights into silo capacity, filling trends, and depletion rates.
-It is particularly useful for optimizing soybean logistics, reducing costs, and improving supply chain efficiency.
+This project is a study on soybean storage in silo and is particularly useful for optimizing logistics, reducing costs, and improving supply chain efficiency.

 * Openai Generated Dataset